GIP-ITC-UniversityTwente/stars-webviewer/api_request/stars-api-endpoint_request.md

 To support Requirment 1a, we believe we need endpoints that will support the ability to request the following data with responses that resemble the following:

 [/studyareas](#/studyareas_get)&nbsp;&nbsp;![icon](img/get.png)
-&nbsp;&nbsp;&nbsp;&nbsp;Get all study areas.
+&nbsp;&nbsp;&nbsp;&nbsp;Get all study areas that have farm field-specific data.

 [/croptypes](#/croptypes_get)&nbsp;&nbsp;![icon](img/get.png)
-&nbsp;&nbsp;&nbsp;&nbsp;Get all crop types for a specific study area.
+&nbsp;&nbsp;&nbsp;&nbsp;Get all crop types for a specific (study area,year) combination or (study area, startyear, endyear) combination.

 [/imagecharacteristics](#/imagecharacteristics_get)&nbsp;&nbsp;![icon](img/get.png)
-&nbsp;&nbsp;&nbsp;&nbsp;Get all image characteristics (spectral and textural) associated with a given study area and crop type.
+&nbsp;&nbsp;&nbsp;&nbsp;Get all image characteristics (spectral and textural) associated with a given (study area, year) or (sudy area, startyear, endyear) combination.

 [/timeseries](#/timeseries_get)&nbsp;&nbsp;![icon](img/get.png)
 &nbsp;&nbsp;&nbsp;&nbsp;Get time series data for a specific image characteristics (spectral or textural) associated with a given study area and crop type.